Buddha and Beach - 12 Days

 Itinerary / more information

 Day 2 - Dambulla Colombo - Dambulla - Polonnaruwa - Dambulla.
 Bidding farewell to Colombo this morning we drive inland to Dambulla, stopping en route at a fruit and vegetable market in Naramwela Town.
-Dambulla Rock Temple is an incredible ancient complex of caves which date back to the 1st Century BC.
+Dambulla Rock Temple is an incredible ancient complex of caves which dates back to the 1st Century BC.
 The five caves contain over 150 images of Buddha including an impressive 14 metre carved statue.

 Day 3 - Sigiriya Dambulla - Sigiriya - Kandy.
 This morning we explore Sigiriya and the famous ‘Lion Rock’ fortress.
 Built over 1500 years ago, this beautiful citadel stands 200 meters high in the middle of verdant jungle and was an important stronghold of the 70 hectare fortified town.
 It can be viewed from miles around and is definitely one of Sri Lanka’s most iconic and famous sites.
 You’ll be able to view the world famous paintings of the Heavenly Maidens which stand in a sheltered pocket of the rock approached by a spiral stairway.

 Day 5 - Nuwara Eliya Kandy - Nuwara Eliya.
-This morning offers free time before transferring to the railway station for a scenic train trip.
+This morning offers free time, before transferring to the railway station for a scenic train trip.
 Passing kilometre upon kilometre of verdant tea plantations that hug the winding mountain passes, we'll see waterfalls, suspension bridges and tea pickers on our journey up to Nuwara Eliya - Sri Lanka’s most popular hill resort.
 Nuwara Eliya is also the heart of Sri Lanka’s tea country producing a significant share of the world’s best tea.

 Upon arrival we embark on a sightseeing tour of Nuwara Eliya - an area known locally as 'Little England'.